Pusulpitiya Raja Maha Vihara

-Pusulpitiya Raja Maha Vihara (පුසුල්පිටිය රජ මහා විහාරය) is an ancient Buddhist temple which is located in Pusulpitiya village, Nuwara Eliya District, Sri Lanka.
+Pusulpitiya Raja Maha Vihara (Sinhala: පුසුල්පිටිය රජ මහා විහාරය, English: Pusulpitiya Great Royal Temple) is an ancient Buddhist temple which is located in Pusulpitiya village, Nuwara Eliya District, Sri Lanka.
 It is situated in Kotmale about 3 miles from Morape on the banks of the Kotmale Oya.
 Currently this temple has been recognized as an archaeological protected site in Sri Lanka.
+As part of the name of several temples, Raja Maha Vihara means in English: Great Royal Temple or Great Royal Monastery.
+It designates ancient Sri Lankan Buddhist temples that historically received royal patronage and donations from the king.

 This temple is believed to be where Prince Dutugemunu spent his childhood when Elara was ruling Anuradhapura.
 Pusulpitiya Vihara is also said to have one of the four valuable Dambaran Buddha statues which has been brought to Sri Lanka from India by Arahat Maliyadeva.